RudderStack Java SDK Reference

 Page

-The page call lets you record the page views on your application along with the other relevant information about the page.
+The page call records page views in your application along with the relevant page information.

 analytics.enqueue(PageMessage.builder("Schedule")